-Consider your website to be like the cover of a book.
+Consider your medical website design to be like the cover of a book.
 Despite the fact you’ve doubtless heard the old saying, “Don’t judge a book by its cover,” hundreds of times, the fact is that everyone does it.
 How else would we choose which book to grab first off the shelf with countless options before us?
 There is a reason all books do not have the same cover and are instead covered in illustrations and eye-catching colors.
 And like a book jacket, your website is the first impression your audience will have of you.

 There certainly is a science behind the color design.
 It is a topic that has been extensively studied and the findings of which are used daily in marketing.
 Restaurants use warm colors to trigger feelings of hunger, Pinterest sticks to red to strengthen your feelings of desire for the things you like, and Facebook uses blue to make you feel safe even though you are sharing personal information with the world.
 The people who chose their colors to know what they are doing.